deadjakk/script-pit/README.md

 # script-pit
-Obligatory repo for one off scripts and such that i've written, useful on engagements and whatnot.
+Few quick and dirty scripts that I find extremely useful on engagments, frequently used.
 Will try and keep a short description of everything listed below.

 ## parsemimi.py
 Simple script that parses mimikatz output, can be used from CLI or as an import.
+To clarify: this parses the sekurlsa::logonPasswords command's OUTPUT only.
+Nothing else.
+Primary use-case for this is when you're finding yourself with dozens or hunreds of mimikatz logonPasswords output files.
+This can parse the unique credentials so they can be placed in CSV for quick filtering/reading.

 ## nmap-parser.py
 Parses the .nmap file for hosts that have any information containing the provided substring.